 Major podcasting networks like Revision3 are growing with the medium’s success by revamping their websites and adding new programming.

 If you’re not already a podcast consumer, then check out the podcast section in iTunes.
 There’s a lot of great stuff from tech shows to yoga workouts.
 And they are all free.
-I usually watch 5-10 podcasts a day on either my iPod Touch or Apple TV.
-Makes the bus ride to work much more enjoyable.
+I usually watch 5-10 short podcasts a day on either my iPod Touch or Apple TV.
+It makes the ride to work much more enjoyable.

 - Tiki Bar TV – drinking games